 - 6.1.
-In conclusion, the land east of Chipping Ongar is a sustainable development site which offers exceptional benefits to the town of Chipping Ongar and makes a significant contribution to the provision of housing to the District overall.
-The site proposed a significant level of housing, up to 1,000 units, as well as community benefits such as a relief road, nursery and primary school, public open space and the enhancement of local heritage. - 6.2.
-However, the inadequacies of the site selection methodology have resulted in the site being inaccurately assessed for its benefits and subsequently failing to address the errors made, as highlighted in the Regulation 18 consultation responses.
-This has resulted in the omission of the site from the emerging Plan, to the determent of the town as well as the wider District.
-The fundamental flaws in the site selection methodology which mean that some sites have been discounted without any thorough assessment, means that sites which could come forward in locations with infrastructure capacity and the ability to provide additional infrastructure such as the land East of chipping Ongar have been discounted unnecessarily. - 6.3.
-The problem of under-delivery of suitable sites is exacerbated by the very low housing target of the emerging Plan of 11,400 dwellings across the plan period, as opposed to the 12,573 dwellings required under the 2017 SHMA update.
+In conclusion, The Site at High Ongar Road and Chelmsford Road is a sustainable development site which is able to provide 15-20 houses in Chipping Ongar and is suitable for allocation in the emerging Local Plan. - 6.2.
+However, fundamental flaws in the revised site selection methodology which mean that some sites have been discounted without any thorough assessment, means that sites which could come forward in locations with infrastructure capacity and the ability to provide additional housing such as The site, have been discounted unnecessarily. - 6.3.
+The problem of under-delivery of suitable sites is exacerbated by the very low housing target of the emerging Plan of 11,400 dwelling across the plan period, as opposed to the 12,573 dwellings required under the 2017 SHMA update.
 EFDC's justification is that this is due to infrastructure constraints for which there is little evidence or consideration of mitigation, such as the proposal for a relief road at Chipping Ongar.
-It is further exacerbated in the east of the District due to the uneven allocation of housing in favour of the western side of the District, including land south of Harlow.
+It is further exacerbated in the east of the district due to the uneven allocation of housing in favour of the western side of the district, including land south of Harlow.
 This worsens the impact of the failure to meet objectively assessed housing needs for the eastern towns. - 6.4.
 However, notwithstanding the significant shortfall of housing proposed compared to the official OAN, Savills has also demonstrated significant shortcomings with the SHMA in terms of its methodology in calculating housing need, which has resulted in an artificially low objectively assessed housing need figure.
 This is illustrated through comparison with both Savills own research into the level of housing need and that of the emerging Standardised Methodology.
-This includes: - The inclusion of the recession period within the 10 year migration trend adjustment, projecting a suppressed market and resulting in a downwards adjustment. - That consideration of the historic shortfall of housing delivery in EFDC compared with other district, with just 7% change in housing stock from 2001-2016 compared with 11.6% nationally. - Failure to adequately address housing affordability issues by adopting just a 13.6% uplift to account for market signals. - EFDC's stance of 'pushing through' the Local Plan to avoid having to adopt the standardised methodology to address its affordable housing issues, instead deciding to avoid making difficult decisions and defer the probably of affordability and meeting housing need to a later date. - 6.5.
+This includes: - The inclusion of the recession period within the 10 year migration trend adjustment, projecting a suppressed market and resulting in a downwards adjustment. - That consideration of the historic shortfall of housing delivery in EFDC compared with other districts, with just 7% change in housing stock from 2001-2016 compared with 11.6% nationally. - Failure to adequately address housing affordability issues by adopting just a 13.6% uplift to account for market signals. - EFDC's stance of 'pushing through' the Local Plan to avoid having to adopt the standardised methodology to address its affordability issues, instead deciding to avoid making difficult decisions and defer the problem of affordability and meeting housing need to a later date. - 6.5.
 The inadequacies of the SHMA have resulted in the housing target being as much as 50% below that likely housing need figure, and therefore a significant shortfall of housing to meet the needs of the District.
-The proposed under delivery of housing in both Epping Forest and in the wider Housing Market Area calls into question the authorities' duty to co-operate.
+The proposed under delivery of housing in both Epping Forest and in the wider Housing Market Area calls into question the authorities' duty to co-operate. - 6.6.

-6.6.
 As such, it is considered that there are various elements of the plan-making process that cannot be considered to be positively prepared, justified, effective or consistent with national policy, thereby rendering the emerging Plan 'unsound'.